 Alcohol Policy (Public intoxication will not be tolerated.)

-Hunting Regulations (State Regulation such as bag limits, seasons, etc. All apply in the park.)
+Hunting Regulations (State Regulations such as bag limits, seasons, etc. All apply in the park.)

 Archaeological Protection Act (Collecting of arrowheads is prohibited, as well as digging, taking or possessing historic or prehistoric artifacts.)